 Witches and Devils, Costumes and Bonfires are not new to Germany.
 Walpurgisnacht celebrations have happened for hundreds of years, and superstitions go back further.
-And a quick online search will show you loads of Vintage German Halloween Decorations and Cards that go back much further than 1991.
+And a quick online search will show you Vintage German Halloween Decorations and Cards that go back much further than 1991.
 Think of Halloween as just another ancient celebration.

 Remember, the Christmas Tree was brought to America by Germans just over 100 years ago… yet most people couldn’t celebrate Christmas without it.
 Times change, the world keeps moving, and kids love costumes and sweets.
 So, if someone dressed as a ghoul comes to your door and says “Süßes oder Saures!”… give them a candy and smile.

 Many of these are on Kindle, so you can download them today.
 Remember, you don’t need to own a Kindle, you just need the Kindle App.